Sorry...there are currently no events listed.

-Local leaders in Pierce County also recognized that organizational and community vitality requires a steady stream of empowering, motivated and connected leaders.
+Local leaders in Pierce County also recognized that organizational and community vitality requires a steady stream of empowered, motivated and connected leaders.
 Although other leadership programs exist locally and regionally, these programs are focused on training leaders in business or other areas, and do not focus on diversity, equity and inclusion and cross-sector leadership development.
-The ALF program fills that critical need, bringing diverse leaders to the table to learn, reflect and practice leadership for the common good.
+The ALF program fills that critical need, bringing diverse, influential leaders to the table to learn, reflect and practice leadership for the common good.
 Using an outcomes-based evaluation process, recent ALF classes have demonstrated statistically significant increases in participants' leadership capacity and community commitment.

 ALF recognizes that leadership development is not so much about teaching leadership as it is about creating an environment for individual learning and insight.
 ALF convenes a diverse group, provides the container in which they come together, and sets up some experiences and parameters that help to build trust and a willingness of participants to move out of their comfort zones.
-While the curriculum does include textbook learning, it is also about facilitating learning from and among participants.
+While the curriculum does include some textbook learning, it is also about facilitating learning from and among participants.
 Much of the learning that participants gain indeed comes largely from others in the program via experiential learning.

 The ALF program also includes a leadership (ALI) in action project in which the class defines a community need and an effective way to resolve it.
 Designing the ALI creates a learning laboratory for collaborative leadership using the skills and bonds developed by participants over the year.
 Several ALF class ALI's have had a significant impact in our community.